lauripalonen/dpkg-library/README.md

 Run tests with command `npm test` on root directory.
 This will also create a test coverage data to folder ./coverage/.

-Note: at this point tests are only done for backend.
+Note: At this point tests cover only backend.

 ## For further development
 - Filtering feature for filtering the package list